 First, you need to log in to the Admin Panel go to Content –> Design –> Configuration then click on the “edit” button.

 You will see your current theme dropdown.
-The other themes you have purchased and installed, choose the one you want.
+For the other themes you have purchased and installed, choose the one you want.

 Then Save the Configuration